cueltschey/sni5gect-compact/README.md

 ## Exploit Modules

-The exploit modules are designed to provide a flexible way to load different attack or exploits.
-When receiving a message, it will first send to wDissector to analyze the packet and if the packet matches with any [Wireshark display filters](https://www.wireshark.org/docs/dfref/) specified, it will react according to the `post_dissection` specified, either inject messages to the communication or extract certain fields.
+The exploit modules are designed to provide a flexible way to load different attacks or exploits.
+When receiving a message, it will first be sent to wDissector to analyze the packet and if the packet matches with any [Wireshark display filters](https://www.wireshark.org/docs/dfref/) specified, it will react according to the `post_dissection` specified, either to inject messages to the communication or to extract certain fields.

-### Sniffing: Dummy
+### Sniffing: DL/UL & DCI

 This module performs passive sniffing.
 The wDissector framework dissects packets and provides summaries of received packets.